HannahBBell/mark-react-proj--tv-shows/README.md

   }
 ```

-## Rules about the episode data
+### Rules about the episode data

-- You MUST NOT edit the static episode data.
+You MUST NOT edit the static episode data.
 If you find that the data is unsuitable (e.g. fields are missing, or have unwanted characters), you should improve your own code so that _it_ can deal with such issues at run-time.

+Why?
 If your app is later extended to allow the downloading of episode data for any one of hundreds of possible shows, frequently updated, tidying the data by hand will NOT be a feasible solution!

 ## Setup